 A description of the images can be found in the image section.

 The RED Brick is equipped with a standard USB 2.0 (480Mb/s) type A jack.
 It can power other USB devices with up to 7.5W (5V/1.5A) and is short circuit protected.
 Typical USB devices such as Wi-Fi or Ethernet USB adapter, webcams, printers, keyboards, mouses or USB touch screens are supported, if the required drivers are present on the RED Brick.
-The wiki has a growing list of USB devices that users have successfully tested with a RED Brick.

 Some Ethernet or Wi-Fi USB adapters can be directly configured with the Brick Viewer.
 Supported USB adapters can be found in our shop.
 Other devices might have to be configured directly in the Linux system and can't be configured with the Brick Viewer.